ourownstory/neural_prophet/README.md

 A Neural Network based Time-Series model, inspired by [Facebook Prophet](https://github.com/facebook/prophet) and [AR-Net](https://github.com/ourownstory/AR-Net), built on PyTorch.

 ## Documentation
-We are currently working on an improved [documentation page](http:/neuralprophet.com).
+The [documentation page](http:/neuralprophet.com) may not we entirely up to date.
+Docstrings should be reliable, please refer to those when in doubt.
+We are working on an improved documentation.

-For a visual introduction to NeuralProphet, view the presentation given at the [40th International Symposium on Forecasting](notes/NeuralProphet_Introduction.pdf).
+For a visual introduction to NeuralProphet, [view this presentation](notes/NeuralProphet_Introduction.pdf).

 ## Contribute
 We compiled a [Contributing to NeuralProphet](CONTRIBUTING.md) page with practical instructions and further resources to help you become part of the family.